ksaj/lispiness/README.md

 I interchange all the terms in the title, even if it pisses off certain overly-bespectacled nerds who talk some of the talk, but walk little of the walk.
 If you are at a point where different flavours matter, you still should be able to fully grok everything I ever write on the subject.
 Leave the religious naming crap for reddit.
 You won't appeal to my interests on that level.

 This is all pure Common Lisp, and I simply use clisp on my Raspberry Pi.
 It will surely work under any OS that even remotely looks and smells like Linux, and should work with little to no modification under anything that looks and smells like LISP.
-Except when I get into GPIO stuff which is probably rpi-specific.
+Except when I post my GPIO stuff which is rather rpi-centric.
 But it'll all be very documented anyway.
 I've been using clisp on my Mac, too, so... no excuses mmkay?

 Everything is executed as a script.
 For example:  clisp 1.lisp